A Week on Lake Como: Fog, Ferries, and Finding Your Rhythm

 Day 1: Como Town — Arrival and Altitude

 Train from Milan Centrale: 40 minutes, 5 EUR.
 Easy.
-The station in Como (San Giovanni) is a 15-minute walk from the lake.
-I checked into a hotel near the cathedral (92 EUR/night — excellent by Como standards) and immediately took the Brunate funicular.
+The station in Como (San Giovanni) sits a 15-minute walk from the lake.
+Check into a hotel near the cathedral — around 92 EUR/night, which is excellent by Como standards — and head straight for the Brunate funicular.

 7 EUR return.
-7 minutes of climbing through chestnut forest.
+Seven minutes of climbing through chestnut forest.
 At the top: 715 meters above the lake, the entire southern arm spread below like a painting that hasn't quite dried.

-I sat at the bar terrace, ordered a spritz (8 EUR), and tried not to feel smug about being here while my colleagues were in meetings.
-Failed entirely.
+Settle in at the bar terrace, order a spritz (8 EUR), and try not to feel smug about being here while the rest of the world is stuck in meetings.
+You'll fail entirely.

 Dinner: a trattoria behind the cathedral.
-Risotto with perch (pesce persico) — a local specialty I'd never heard of.
-Delicate, buttery, nothing like restaurant fish back home.
+Risotto with perch (pesce persico) — a local specialty that rarely makes it onto menus back home.
+Delicate, buttery, nothing like ordinary restaurant fish.
 14 EUR.
-With a glass of white wine from the Valtellina: 18 EUR total.
-I already loved this place.
+Add a glass of white wine from the Valtellina and the total lands at 18 EUR.
+By now, the place has you.

 Day 2: Bellagio — The Pearl and Its Flaws

-Caught the slow ferry from Como to Bellagio.
+Catch the slow ferry from Como to Bellagio.
 Two hours.
-This is not wasted time.
-This is the trip.
+This is not wasted time — this is the trip.
 The ferry weaves between villages, the mountains slide past, and you slowly leave the real world behind.

 Bellagio is gorgeous.
 No argument.
-The Salita Serbelloni — the steep cobblestone lane from the ferry dock upward — is lined with silk shops, ceramic stores, and gelato places charging 4 EUR for a small cone.
-(It was good gelato.
+The Salita Serbelloni — the steep cobblestone lane climbing up from the ferry dock — is lined with silk shops, ceramic stores, and gelato spots charging 4 EUR for a small cone.
+(The gelato is good.
 But 4 EUR.
-I noted this in the spreadsheet before the spreadsheet was abandoned.)
+Worth noting in the spreadsheet, while the spreadsheet still exists.)

 Villa Serbelloni gardens: 10 EUR for a guided tour at 11AM.
-Worth it for the views from the top — three branches of the lake visible simultaneously.
-The guide spoke in rapid Italian with occasional English summaries.
-I understood maybe 40%.
+Worth it for the views from the top — three branches of the lake visible at once.
+The guide moves through rapid Italian with occasional English summaries; expect to catch maybe 40%, and to enjoy it anyway.

 Honest assessment: Bellagio is at its best before 10AM and after 5PM.
 Between those hours, tour groups flood the narrow lanes and the waterfront restaurants shift into processing mode.
-I ate lunch one street uphill from the square and saved about 8 EUR on an identical pasta dish.
+Eat lunch one street uphill from the square and save about 8 EUR on an identical pasta dish.

-Moved to Varenna.
-The Passeggiata degli Innamorati — the lakeside walkway — took my breath away more than anything in Bellagio.
-Maybe it was the quietness.
-Maybe it was the light on the water.
-Maybe I was just tired of dodging tour group umbrellas.
+Move on to Varenna.
+The Passeggiata degli Innamorati — the lakeside walkway — outshines anything in Bellagio.
+Maybe it's the quiet.
+Maybe it's the light on the water.
+Maybe it's the relief of no longer dodging tour-group umbrellas.

-Villa Monastero botanical gardens: 10 EUR, March-October.
-The gardens stretch along the shore in a procession of Mediterranean plants that have no business thriving at this latitude.
-An elderly Italian couple were having what appeared to be a gentle argument about which roses were the best.
-I eavesdropped shamelessly.
-(He was wrong.
-She was right.
-The pink ones were clearly superior.)
+Villa Monastero botanical gardens: 10 EUR, March–October.
+The gardens stretch along the shore in a procession of Mediterranean plants that have no business thriving at this latitude — the same improbable subtropical lushness that fills the terraced villas of the Amalfi Coast far to the south.
+On any given afternoon, an elderly Italian couple might be having a gentle argument about which roses are best — and it's worth eavesdropping shamelessly.
+(He's wrong.
+She's right.
+The pink ones are clearly superior.)

-The spreadsheet quietly ceased to exist.
-I replaced it with a system called "walk toward water and eat whatever looks good."
+The spreadsheet quietly ceases to exist, replaced by a simpler system: walk toward water and eat whatever looks good.

 Day 4: Balbianello — The One You Can't Miss